- Home

 7 Things to Keep in Mind When Selecting the Right Tool(s)

 We’ve examined the different types of user documentation software available and the key capabilities you’ll need to manage technical documentation.
 Now you’re ready to make a decision, right?
 Not quite.
 You need to map out your company’s specific requirements.
-To do that, ask these seven questions (and all the associated questions) as part of your review process.
-We suggest putting these questions in a spreadsheet and using them to document each potential software option.
+To do that, ask these seven questions as part of your review process.

 What features does the documentation software offer?

 Only you know what features you will need in your user documentation software.
-Make a list of the key features you need, such as text editing, formatting tools, multimedia support (for adding images, videos, etc.), version control, templates, and collaboration tools, and indicate how important each feature is for your team.
-Sharing examples of how you will use the software is helpful to a software provider, as it helps them understand how you will use their system.
+Make a list of the key features you need, such as text editing, formatting tools, multimedia support, version control, templates, and collaboration tools, and indicate how important each feature is for your team.

 How user-friendly is the software?

 Some tools are intuitive and easy to use, while others are complex and have a steep learning curve.
 Ask for demos that walk through common use cases you have, and pay attention to the steps involved.
-Are there a lot?
-Is it hard to understand how to use the system?
-Are the steps different depending on the type of content you want to create?
-Is there a lot of setup every time you create a new documentation type?
 Is there automation that can help ease effort?
 What does the workflow process look like?
 How easy is it for reviewers to view the content and provide feedback?
-Is onboarding or training provided to new users?
-Make a list of all the questions you can think about on how you will use the software and learn how easy (or not) it is to do them.

 Does the software support collaboration?

 Many documentation projects involve multiple contributors, so features like comments and track changes are very important.
-Map out your process for working on documentation, including writing the content, requesting reviews, editing, and approval.
+Map out your process for working on documentation, including writing, reviewing, editing, and approval.
 Ask the software provider how their software supports your current processes.

 What output formats does the software support?

-Map out the publishing channels and content formats you need to support your target audiences and customers.
+Map out the publishing channels and content formats you need to support.
 Do you publish print manuals, PDFs, customer portals, content delivery platforms, and other channels?
-Are you managing content you will use in courses and other training that you will need to publish to an LMS?
-Ask the software provider what formats it supports and how to publish in those formats.
+Do you need multi-format publishing capabilities to support both web and print documentation?
+Ask the software provider what formats it supports.

 Does the software support multiple languages and localization?